 Applications are welcome from all disciplines and academic departments at UW-Madison.
-Preference will be given to tenured faculty.
+Preference will be given to tenured faculty and faculty with direct academic experience in the program location and region.
 Applications from faculty who have not previously led study abroad/away programs are encouraged.